 Figure 1.
-Regions of differential chromatin accessibility in early postnatal and adult spermatogonial cells associate with distinct gene programs
+Regions of differential chromatin accessibility in spermatogonial cells between postnatal and adult stages associate with distinct biological processes

-Volcano plot of differentially accessible regions (adjusted P ≤ 0.05 and absolute Log2 FC ≥ 1) between PND15 and adult spermatogonial cells identified by ATAC-seq (n = 6 for PND15 and 5 for adult stage);
+Volcano plot of differentially accessible regions (adjusted P ≤ 0.05 and absolute Log2 FC ≥ 1) between PND15 (n = 6) and adult (n = 5) spermatogonial cells identified by ATAC-seq.

 Bar plot illustrating the genomic distribution of differentially accessible chromatin regions in PND15 and adult spermatogonial cells.
 Genomic regions are categorized in exonic, intronic, intergenic and +/- 1kb from the TSS of a gene;

-Dot plots of top enriched GO biological processes regions with increased and decreased chromatin accessibility in adult spermatogonia.
-The size of dots indicates the number of genes in the term and the color of each dot corresponds to the adjusted P value of the term’s enrichment.
+Dot plots of top enriched GO biological processes for regions with increased or decreased chromatin accessibility in adult spermatogonia.
+Dots size indicates the number of genes in the term, and their color corresponds to the adjusted P value of the term’s enrichment.

 Figure 2.
-Transcriptomic profile in early postnatal and adult spermatogonial cells
+Transcriptomic profile in postnatal and adult spermatogonial cells

-Heatmap of differentially expressed genes (adjusted P ≤ 0.05 and abs Log2 FC ≥ 1) between PND8 (n = 9) and PND15 (n = 8) spermatogonial cells.
-Shown are the Log2 FC with respect to the average of PND8.
-Samples are clustered using Ward’s method;
+Heatmap of differentially expressed genes (coding and non-coding) (adjusted P ≤ 0.05 and absolute Log2 FC ≥ 1) between PND8 (n = 9) and PND15 (n = 8) spermatogonial cells.
+Shown are Log2 FC with respect to the average of PND8 data.
+Samples are clustered using Ward’s method.
+Genes are ordered by principal component analysis (PCA) method using seriation (R package).

-(C, D) Dot plots of top 20 enriched GO biological processes (adjusted P ≤ 0.05) from GSEA analysis of PND15GO terms are summarized by REVIGO and ordered by their normalized enrichment scores (NES).
+(B) Dot plots of top 20 enriched GO biological processes (adjusted P ≤ 0.05) from GSEA analysis of PND8 versus PND15..
+GO terms are summarized by REVIGO and ordered by their normalized enrichment scores (NES).
 The size of the dot indicates the number of expressed genes annotated in the GO term, and the color corresponds to the adjusted P value.

+Adult data are needed here

 Figure 3.
-Chromatin accessibility and histone modifications at proximal regions of genes dynamically expressed between PND15 spermatogonial cells
+Chromatin accessibility and histone modifications at proximal regions of genes dynamically expressed between PND15 and adult spermatogonial cells

-Heatmap of coverage across condition showing proximal regions of increased chromatin accessibility and increased (Category 1, n = 171) decreased gene expression decreased chromatin accessibility and decreased increased gene expression when comparing adult spermatogonia.
-Proximal inactive regions were defined as regions increased (Category 5, n = 291) or decreasedaccessibility for which the nearest gene detected RNA-seq.
+Heatmap of mean coverage across conditions showing proximal regions of increased chromatin accessibility and increased (Category 1, n = 171) or decreased (Category 2, n = 233) gene expression, decreased chromatin accessibility and decreased (Category 3, n = 32) or increased (Category 4, n = 14) gene expression when comparing PND15 with adult spermatogonia.
+Proximal inactive regions were defined as regions with increased (Category 5, n = 291) or decreased (Category 6, n = 88) accessibility for which no expression of the nearest gene could be detected by RNA-seq.

-Heatmap showing the overlap between Category 1-4 regions and literature ChIP-seq data in PNW8 spermatogonia for H3K4me3, H3K27ac and H3K27me3.
-For each of the Category 1-4 the following sub-categorization was applied: regions that are enriched for H3K4me3 (with or w/o H3K27ac and/or H3K27me3), regions that are enriched for H3K27ac (and lack both H3K4me3 and H3K27me3) and regions that are enriched for H3K27me3 (and lack both H3K4me3 and H3K27ac);
+Heatmap showing the overlap between Category 1-4 regions and ChIP-seq data in PNW8 spermatogonia for H3K4me3, H3K27ac and H3K27me3.
+For each of the Category 1-4, the following sub-categorization was applied: regions enriched for H3K4me3 (with or w/o H3K27ac and/or H3K27me3), regions enriched for H3K27ac (and lack both H3K4me3 and H3K27me3) and regions enriched for H3K27me3 (and lack both H3K4me3 and H3K27ac).

-(A, B) Each line represents a peak region and the regions are ordered within a category by the ATAC-seq signal.
-Mid-x-axis corresponds to the middle of a peak region and is extended to +/- 1 kbp.
-The color-key of the ATAC-seq heatmap represents the ATAC-seq signal in Log2 Reads Per Kilobase per Million (RPKM) reads sequenced.
-For RNA-seq, log2 FC is shown from PND15 vs PND8 and PNW8 vs PND14 comparisons.
-Rows are ordered by the enriched scores of ATAC-seq data;
+For (A, B), each line represents a peak region and regions are ordered within a category by the ATAC-seq signal.
+Mid-x-axis corresponds to the middle of a peak region and is extended to +/- 1 kb.
+The color-key of ATAC-seq heatmap represents ATAC-seq signal in Log2 Reads Per Kilobase per Million (RPKM) reads sequenced.
+For RNA-seq, log2 FC is shown from PND8 versus PND15 and PND14 versus PNW8 comparisons.
+Rows are ordered by the enriched scores of ATAC-seq data.

-Genomic snapshots from the Integrative Genomics Viewer (IGV, Broad Institute) of exemplary genes from Category 1 (Gfra2), Category 2 (Hmx1) and Category 3 (Pdgfra) showing relative abundance of: transcripts from RNA-seq, chromatin accessibility from ATAC-seq and enrichment of 3 different histone marks (H3K27ac, H3K4me3 and H3K27me3) from ChIP-seq.
-Pup (PND15 ATAC-seq or PND14 RNA-seq samples) spermatogonia are represented in green and adult (PNW20 ATAC-seq samples or PNW8 RNA-seq and ChIP-seq samples) spermatogonia are represented in orange and overlayed in each of the IGV tracks.
+Genomic snapshots from the Integrative Genomics Viewer (IGV, Broad Institute) of exemplary genes from Category 1 (Gfra2), category 2 (Hmx1) and category 3 (Pdgfra) showing relative abundance of transcripts from RNA-seq and chromatin accessibility from ATAC-seq.
+RNA-seq data correspond to literature PND14 and PNW8 spermatogonial cells and ATAC-seq data to PND15 and adult spermatogonial cells (our own), respectively.

 Figure 4.
-Transcription factor dynamics at differentially accessible regions as predicted by motif enrichment in adult spermatogonial cells
+Transcription factor dynamics at differentially accessible regions is predicted by motif enrichment in adult spermatogonial cells